mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/hsx.rst

 HSY
 ~~~

 HSY is a color coordinate system.
-It catagorises colors in Hue, Saturation and Luminosity.
+It categorizes colors in Hue, Saturation and Luminosity.
 Well, not really, it uses Luma instead of true luminosity, the difference being that Luminosity is linear while Luma is gamma-corrected and just weights the rgb components.
 Luma is based on scientific studies of how much light a color reflects in real-life.
 While like intensity it acknowledges that yellow (rgb:1,1,0) is lighter than blue (rgb:0,0,1), it also acknowledges that yellow (rgb:1,1,0) is lighter than cyan (rgb:0,1,1), based on these studies.

 HSX Blending Modes